prathu2k4/Marvel01/report.md

 ---
 # Task 10: DC Motor Speed Control

+I successfully completed the task of speed control of a DC motor using an Arduino UNO and the L298N H-Bridge motor driver.
+A 5V BO motor was connected to the driver, and PWM signals were generated from the Arduino to vary the motor speed.
+By adjusting the PWM duty cycle through the program, I was able to achieve smooth control over the motor’s rotation.
+The setup was tested with different speed levels, and the motor responded accurately to the programmed inputs.

 ![img](https://github.com/prathu2k4/Marvel01/blob/main/images/mot_2.jpg)

 #### [GitHub Repo](  )
 ---
 # Task 11: LED Toggle Using ESP32

+I successfully completed the task of creating a standalone web server using the ESP32.
+The ESP32 was configured as an Access Point and hosted a web page that allows wireless control of an LED connected to GPIO2.
+Using the Arduino IDE, I set up the ESP32 board configuration and uploaded the program.
+The web interface was designed with Bootstrap and JavaScript for an interactive user experience.
+By clicking the ON and OFF buttons, I was able to toggle the LED state in real-time.
+This task helped me understand ESP32 networking, GPIO control, and web server programming.

 ![img](https://github.com/prathu2k4/Marvel01/blob/main/images/esp_1.jpg)